 The carrying amount of deferred income tax assets is reviewed at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the asset to be recovered.
-The Company had incurred net losses for the years ended March 31, 2021 and March 31, 2020.
-For the years ended March 31, 2021 and March 31, 2022, the Company has utilized all non-capital losses carried forward and there is no balance recognized as a deferred tax asset associated with these losses.
+The Company had incurred net losses for the years ended March 31, 2021 and March 31, 2021 and March 31, 2020, the Company did not have sufficient evidence to support a determination that sufficient future taxable income was probable.
+In accordance with IFRS, the Company did not recognize deferred tax assets.
+For the year ended March 31, 2022, the Company has utilized all non-capital losses carried forward and there is no balance recognized as a deferred tax asset associated with these losses.